DiamondLightSource/python-murfey/src/murfey/server/README.md

 ### Installing `postgresql`

-To start, we will install the `postgresql` Python package hosted on conda-forge.
+To start, we will install the `postgresql` package hosted on conda-forge.
 This can be done using either `conda` or `mamba`.
 In this example, we will create a new Python 3.9 environment named `murfey-db` which will be used to run `postgresql`.

 ```text
 (base)$ mamba create -n murfey-db python==3.9.*